owl-from-hogvarts/OPD-guide/README.md

 ```

 ## Trace
-Launch BCOMP in `dual` mode and load your program.
+Launch BCOMP in `dual` mode and load your `.asm` file like described in [this](#load-asm-file-into-bcomp) section.
 To see nice trace table in your terminal press `continue` button in GUI.
-You will see how neat lines appears in your terminal.
+You will see how neat lines appear in your terminal.

 After program has been executed completely:
-1.  copy trace table from terminal.
+1. Copy trace table from terminal.
 1. Paste it into raw text file e.g. `text.txt`.
 1. Replace all spaces (` `) with comma (`,`).
 1. Rename file to something like `text.csv`.